iibluearth/post-install-config/README.md

 1. Configuring Supreme Admin Role:

 - Navigate to http://localhost/osTicket/scp/login.php through your browser.
-- Log in using the osTicket account credentials (User: john / Password: Labpassword1).
+- Log in using the osTicket account credentials (User: kayla / Password: Labpassword1).
 - After logging in, click "Admin Panel" in the top right corner.
 </p>
 <br />